Cannabis shares light up as U.S. voter support for industry grows

-NEW YORK (Reuters) - Shares of cannabis companies rose on Wednesday as results from the previous day’s U.S. elections pointed to more favorable political conditions for the cannabis industry.
+NEW YORK, Nov 7 (Reuters) - Shares of cannabis companies rose on Wednesday as results from the previous day’s U.S. elections pointed to more favorable political conditions for the cannabis industry.

-Tilray Inc (TLRY.O) shares jumped 30.6 percent.
-Shares of New Age Beverages Corp (NBEV.O), which has previously announced intentions to expand into cannabis products, climbed 20.1 percent.
-U.S. shares of Canadian companies Canopy Growth Corp (CGC.N) (WEED.TO), Aurora Cannabis Inc (ACB.N) (ACB.TO) and Cronos Group Inc (CRON.TO) (CRON.O) rose between 8 and 10 percent.
-The ETFMG Alternative Harvest ETF (MJ.P) posted a 7.1 percent gain.
+Tilray Inc shares jumped 30.6 percent.
+Shares of New Age Beverages Corp, which has previously announced intentions to expand into cannabis products, climbed 20.1 percent.
+U.S. shares of Canadian companies Canopy Growth Corp , Aurora Cannabis Inc and Cronos Group Inc rose between 8 and 10 percent.
+The ETFMG Alternative Harvest ETF posted a 7.1 percent gain.

 Trading volume for the stocks was also brisk.
 Volume for shares of Tilray, whose volatility has served as a bellwether of investor sentiment toward the cannabis industry, was more than four times its 10-day moving average.